dazzor/rocketGameProject/README.md

 In lesson 2 we seperate the BMP files to a header file.
 It will be used in all the subsequent lessons also so do not forget to add it.
-Also, we miight add to it as we go along so watch for updates to the file.
+Also, we might add to it as we go along so watch for updates to the file.
+I renamed the enemy (the Adafruit star logo) to be more clear.
+We will be using enemy, enemyx, enemyy, ENEMY_H and ENEMY_W from here on....
+I hope....